 The "buffer index" metric is intended to measure reliability and relies on the same INRIX data pulled for the delay index RTO.
 The buffer index represents the extra buffer time (or time cushion) that most travelers add to their average travel time when planning trips to ensure on-time arrival.
 This extra time is added to account for any unexpected delay.
 The buffer index is expressed as a percentage and its value increases as reliability gets worse.
-For example, a buffer index of 40 percent means that, for a 20-minute average travel time, a traveler should budget an additional 8 minutes (20 minutes \times 40 percent = 8 minutes) to ensure on-time arrival most of the time.
+For example, a buffer index of 40 percent means that, for a 20-minute average travel time, a traveler should budget an additional 8 minutes (20 minutes × 40 percent = 8 minutes) to ensure on-time arrival most of the time.
 In this example, the 8 extra minutes are called the buffer time.

-33 Contra Costa Sub-regional Action Plans for the RRS Multimodal Traffic Service Objectives (MTSO) Draft 2017 Monitoring Report (March 2018).
+&lt;sup>34 Contra Costa Sub-regional Action Plans for the Routes of Regional Significance RRS Multimodal Traffic Service Objectives (MTSO) Draft 2017 Monitoring Report (March 2018).

-34 2021 Update of the Contra Costa Congestion Management Program (Draft Final Report).
+&lt;sup>35 2021 Update of the Contra Costa Congestion Management Program (Draft Final Report).